 - Fatigue

-However, if the tumours are small, so at an early stage of the cancer, it is possible that no symptoms will be detected.
-That’s why screening is so important.
+However, if the tumours are small and at an early stage of the cancer, it is possible that no symptoms will be apparent.
+That’s why screening is so important, starting at the age of 50 years old.

 How to detect prostate cancer?

 As you reach your fifties, you need to start taking an interest in this subject.
 Start by making an appointment with your family doctor or directly with a urologist.
-He or she will ask you questions to know whether you are more or less at risk of developing prostate cancer, and whether you are already experiencing symptoms.
-To confirm his hypothesis, the doctor may ask you to undergo one or more tests.
+You will be asked questions to know whether you are more or less at risk of developing prostate cancer, and whether you are already experiencing symptoms.
+To confirm their hypothesis, the doctor may ask you to undergo one or more tests.

 Prostate-specific antigen (PSA) test